If you are interested in becoming a Community Associate of the GLRC, please fill out this form.

 I am Bir Bahadur Ale, and I graduated with my Post Graduate Diploma's degree in Labour and Globalization from Berlin School of Economics and Law (The Global Labour University Network) in 2012.
 I am currently the Coordinator of the Amnesty International Nepal Labour Group.
 I am also the Director for Free Forum for Rights (FFR) Nepal an NGO advocating, campaigning for human rights, social justice and doing research in those fields.
 Since 2005, I have been working as correspondent for Labourstart a UK based labour news and campaigning website of the international trade union movement.

-Angelo DiCaro is Acting Director of Research with Unifor, Canada’s largest private sector union.
-Angelo oversees a variety of research files, including trade policy as well as sector work in auto, retail and media.
-Part of his role also involves coordinating the union’s Strategic Planning Committee.
+Angelo DiCaro is Director of Research with Unifor, Canada’s largest private sector union.
+Angelo oversees a variety of research files, including international trade policy as well as sector work in auto, auto parts and retail.
 A labour activist prior to coming on staff with the union, Angelo held a number of elected union positions as a member of Unifor Local 414, including shop steward and bargaining committee representative, while working as a part-time meat clerk at Dominion Stores (now Metro Stores) in Toronto.
 He holds a Masters of Industrial Relations degree from the University of Toronto as well as degrees in Labour Studies and Sociology from York University.
 Angelo has been on staff with Unifor (formerly the Canadian Auto Workers union) since 2006.
 You can follow him on twitter @sindicato9.

 Mary Gellatly is Community Legal Worker, Workers’ Rights Division at Parkdale Community Legal Services.
 Mary has extensive experience in the area of workers’ rights and community outreach and organization.
 She was one of the co-founders of the Workers’ Action Centre.
 Mary conducts community action research with the Workers’ Action Centre and develops labour policy.
 She has also published several articles and policy reports including Still Working on the Edge: building decent jobs from the ground up (Workers’ Action Centre 2015); Unpaid Wages, Unprotected Workers: A Survey of Employment Standards Violations (Workers’ Action Centre, 2011); and, Working on the Edge (Workers’ Action Centre, 2007).